-Here is some Country Information that might help understand the second smallest continent that has a proportionally large population and significant impact on global history.
+Here is some Country Information that might help you understand the second smallest continent that has a proportionally large population and significant impact on global history.
 Europe is surrounded by the Arctic in the north, the Atlantic, Mediterranean, Aegean, Black Seas to the south and Russia, the Baltics and Ukraine to the east.
 The continent itself is divided into northern and southern sections, by a vast mountain chain, which includes the Pyrenees Mountains, the Rhone Valley, The French-Swiss-Austrian Alps and the Carpathian Mountains.
 Made up of 32 countries, Europe is rich in history and culture for all travelers to discover.
 From museums, to tours and excursions to skiing holidays, there is something for everyone in Europe.

 1) Great Britain: England, Scotland & Wales

 England is mostly rolling hills and forest.
 The highlands of Scotland are mountain ridges and deep valley.
 The Celts invaded Britain from Europe and pushed the first inhabitants, the Picts into Scotland.
 The Romans were the next peoples to invade Britain, and after them the Anglo-Saxons arrived from Germany.
 The Scandinavians arrived on two separate occasions.
 The first was the Vikings from Denmark and the second were the Normans who were living in France.
 The British have a strong preservation ethic and have some of the most outstanding architecture, museums, castles, history and monuments to experience.
 Transport and tourist services are very well organized and the country is a joy to visit.